 Evaluation

-No single laboratory finding is specific for osteomalacia.
-However, patients with osteomalacia will usually have hypophosphatemia or hypocalcemia.
-Additionally, increased alkaline phosphatase activity is typically characteristic of diseases with impaired osteoid mineralization.
-Some sources believe that either hypophosphatemia or hypocalcemia and increased bone alkaline phosphatase levels are necessary to even suspect osteomalacia.
-Low bone mineral density (BMD) and focal uptake at Looser zones can appear on bone scintigraphy as the disease progresses.
-Below, the findings of definite or possible osteomalacia are described, as proposed by Fukumoto et al., which require validation with further studies.[16][17]
+No single laboratory finding is specific to osteomalacia.
+However, patients with osteomalacia typically have hypophosphatemia, hypocalcemia, or both.
+Additionally, increased alkaline phosphatase activity is typically characteristic of any disease with impaired osteoid mineralization.
+Some sources believe that hypophosphatemia or hypocalcemia and increased bone alkaline phosphatase levels are necessary to suspect osteomalacia.
+Low bone mineral density (BMD) and focal uptake at Looser zones can appear on plain x-rays and bone scintigraphy as the disease progresses.
+Fukumoto et al proposed the following findings of definite or possible osteomalacia, which require validation with further studies:

 - Hypophosphatemia or hypocalcemia